Enhancing Complex Formula Recognition with Hierarchical Detail-Focused Network: HDR Dataset

-In those articals, we focus on capturing complex formulas and employ various synthesis techniques to enhance the dataset.
+We focus on capturing complex formulas and employ various synthesis techniques to enhance the dataset.
 This includes generating both inline and display formulas to ensure a comprehensive representation of mathematical expressions.
-Complexity is typically measured by hierarchical levels, the number of lines and the number of characters.
+Formula complexity is measured by hierarchical levels, lines, and characters.
 For example, matrices nested within fractions, or piecewise functions comprising multiple polynomials, they often are rendered across multiple lines.
 And the final HDR-100M contains 100,130,000 samples for train set and 43,932 for test.
 A key feature of HDR-Test is its one-to-many labeling, allowing multiple labels per formula to capture the diverse representations of expressions.
 Labels support hierarchical classification for flexible representation, shown in Table~\ref{datasets}.